 Content Covered Here

-- Easy to make: With simple ingredients and minimal equipment, this recipe is beginner-friendly and perfect for baking with your kids and grandkids.
+With simple ingredients and minimal equipment, these chocolate cookies with white chocolate chips are beginner-friendly and perfect for baking with your kids and grandkids. - Versatile

 Ingredient Notes and Substitutions